-Action Description New instance To create a new instance, select Actions > New > Instance .
+Action Description New instance To create a new instance, select Actions &gt; New &gt; Instance .
 A New Instance dialog box appears.
 Enter the instance properties (instance name, host, ORACLE_HOME, and credentials).
-See "Manually adding an Oracle instance to the repository" on page 61.
-New instance Group To create a new instance group, select Actions > New > Instance Group .
+See "Manually adding an Oracle database instance to the repository" on page 56.
+New Instance Group To create a new instance group, select Actions &gt; New &gt; Instance Group .
 A New Instance Group dialog box appears.
-See "About Oracle instance groups" on page 67.
+See "About Oracle database instance groups" on page 60.
 Properties To display instance or instance group properties, highlight the desired item.
-Then select Actions > Properties .
+Then select Actions &gt; Properties .
 The Edit Instance appears where you change the instance properties (instance name, host, ORACLE_HOME, override default TNS_admin path, and credentials).
-Register To register an instance, highlight the instance, then select Actions > Register .
+Register To register an instance, highlight the instance, then select Actions &gt; Register .
 The Register Instance dialog box appears.
 Change credentials for the selected item.
-See "Registering an Oracle instance" on page 64.
-See "Adding an instance to an instance group" on page 67.
-Delete To delete an instance or an instance group from the instances repository list, highlight the item to be deleted, then select Actions > Delete .
+See "Registering an Oracle database instance" on page 58.
+See "Adding an instance to an instance group" on page 60.
+Delete To delete an instance or an instance group from the instances repository list, highlight the item to be deleted, then select Actions &gt; Delete .
 You cannot delete an instance or an instance group that is part of a policy.
 First, use the Instances and Databases tab to delete the instance from the policy.
-Then, in the instances repository list, highlight the instance to be deleted, then select Actions > Delete .
-Auto Registration To automatically register newly discovered instances as part of an instance group, highlight Instances in the left pane, then select Actions > Auto Registration .
-See "Automatic Registration of an instance group" on page 68.
+Then, in the instances repository list, highlight the instance to be deleted, then select Actions &gt; Delete .
+Auto Registration To automatically register newly discovered instances as part of an instance group, highlight Instances in the left pane, then select Actions &gt; Auto Registration .
+See "Automatic Registration of an instance group" on page 61.
+Clean up instances This option lets you configure NetBackup to automatically clear orphaned instances from instance management.
+Orphaned instances are the databases that were discovered at one time but were never registered.
+To enable instance cleanup, select Clean up After .
+Next, select how often ( days ) that you want NetBackup to perform instance cleanup.
+Note: If instance cleanup is enabled and auto registration activated, cleaned up instances may be rediscovered and added to the auto registration group.